manfredsteyer/angular-crud/README.md

 	The generator is using a json5 parser.
 This means that you can use comments, omit quotation marks and use trailing commas.

-4. In the same folder, run the following Angular CLI based command:
+4. In your project's root directory, run the following Angular CLI based command:

     ```
     ng g angular-crud:crud-module hotel